marcocrowe/learn-software-testing/exam-papers/2024-software-testing-sodv06010-solution.md

 **Example:**
 Consider a software application that accepts an integer input between 1 and 100 (inclusive).

-* **Equivalence Classes:**
+- **Equivalence Classes:**
-  + Valid input: 1 to 100
+  - Valid input: 1 to 100
-  + Invalid input: less than 1, greater than 100
+  - Invalid input: less than 1, greater than 100

-* **Boundary Values:**
+- **Boundary Values:**
-  + Lower boundary: 1
+  - Just below the lower boundary: 0
-  + Just below the lower boundary: 0
+  - Lower boundary: 1
-  + Just above the lower boundary: 2
+  - Just above the lower boundary: 2
-  + Upper boundary: 100
+  - Just below the upper boundary: 99
-  + Just below the upper boundary: 99
+  - Upper boundary: 100
-  + Just above the upper boundary: 101
+  - Just above the upper boundary: 101

 **Test Cases:**